 - Someone who converted doesn’t have to click on your ad, as long as they were shown it; and

-- Users have 28 days after clicking your ad to convert.
+- Users have 7 days (previously 28) after clicking your ad to convert.

 Now, I’m not going to say that information about users who saw my ad and converted isn’t helpful.
 Or the same regarding users who clicked and eventually converted.
 Both are important.